 This rule is always confusing.
 In order to understand how your content is being shared, you need to understand how your content is being seen.
 When you place a Twitter handle directly at the beginning of a tweet, you're directly sending a message to a user, but it is not a private direct message.
 That tweet can also be seen by anyone who follows both your account and the account you're tweeting to.
 If you want everyone to see your tweet, regardless of whether they are following both you and the person you're mentioning, a common tactic is to add a period as a character at the start of the tweet.

-As if seeing #every #other #word in a #tweet as a hashtag isn't irking enough, a report from Salesforce even revealed that tweets with one or two hashtags receive 21% higher engagement than those with three or more hashtags.
-Twitter also explicitly writes, "Including more than two [hashtags] in a tweet is probably overkill, and you only need to tag the most important word that represents the theme of your tweet."
+As if seeing #every #other #word in a #tweet as a #hashtag isn't irking enough, a report from Salesforce even revealed that tweets with one or two hashtags receive 21% higher engagement than those with three or more hashtags.

 At the time of this post being drafted, the top trending hashtag was #ReplaceASongNameWithTwerk.
 I don't know about you, but I'm not sure how to include that trend into my business tweets ... yet the recommendation to incorporate trending hashtags still exists!
-Unless it's an event hashtag like #INBOUND13, just stray away.
+Unless it's a relevant industry hashtag like #INBOUND14, just stay away.
 In fact, Twitter reveals that 17% of the top 1,000 search terms on Twitter "churn over" on an hourly basis.
 So if popular search terms are churning at rapid rates, what's the use of forcing your content into those queries?

 While visuals are important for multiple marketing channels, they are often forgotten on Twitter.
 An analysis from Simply Measured shows that while photos are not shared as frequently as normal tweets (tweets that are solely text-based), tweets with photos receive the highest engagement.
-While this could be related to the fact that less photos are shared than text-based tweets, it's important to test out visual use.
+While this could be related to the fact that less photos are shared than text-based tweets, it's important to test out using visuals.

 I know this is tedious, but when possible, place links about 25% of the way through a tweet.
 Data from Dan Zarrella shows that links placed earlier in a tweet receive much higher clickthrough rates than links placed at the end of a tweet.
 Presenting the link earlier catches a reader's attention faster, and is different from the majority of tweets placing the link at the end.